Avalon Airport: Passenger terminal

 The current terminal facility is approximately 4500 m2 in area and houses four gates capable of servicing aircraft up to and including the size of the Airbus A321.
 In its present configuration, the terminal can accommodate around six domestic departures per hour.
 The airport has a total of eight aircraft parking bays; there are six on the Northern Apron and two on the Eastern Apron.
 On the Northern Apron, the airport can accommodate five Code C Aircraft (Boeing 737 or Airbus A320 aircraft) and one Boeing 747.

 Avalon Airport can accommodate two Boeing 747s or two Boeing 787s on the Eastern Apron.
 The Eastern Apron is also a remote parking bay which doubles as a freight bay.
 The airport is capable of fitting one Airbus A380 at a time on the Eastern Apron; this means it can also accommodate the freighter version of the Boeing 747-8, which is slightly smaller.

 Currently the airport terminal is not equipped with aerobridges, and does not feature any guest lounges.

 Freight facilities

-The most notable freight operations include the Australian Grand Prix, Supercars and Superbikes, plus some specialist charters including livestock race horses, fresh produce, military hardware, touring rock bands.
-The airport can facilitate loads on all aircraft types from the Airbus 380 series down, with equipment available to load via the main deck, lower deck, nose or tail end of the aircraft, with a maximum lift of 16 tonnes.
+The most notable freight operations include the Australian Grand Prix, Supercars and Superbikes, plus some specialist charters including livestock race horses, fresh produce, military hardware and touring rock bands.
+The airport can facilitate loads on all aircraft types from the Airbus 380 series down, with equipment available to load via the main deck, lower deck, nose or tail end of the aircraft, with a maximum lift of 16 t.
 It has three dedicated freighter parking positions: Two on its eastern and one on the northern freighter aprons.

 Aircraft heavy maintenance

-Avalon Airport has six hangars in total: 55000 m2 of hangar space, including three Boeing 747 hangars.
-Three of these are customised Boeing 747 hangars that were used by Qantas.
-The Qantas Engineering maintenance facility opened on 13 May 1998.
-It closed in March 2014.
+Avalon Airport has six hangars in total: 55000 m2 of hangar space, including three customised ex-Qantas Boeing 747 hangars.
+The Qantas Engineering maintenance facility operated at the airport from May 1998 until its closure in March 2014.

 It was also responsible for the Qantas's aircraft commercial project work, including cabin reconfigurations and refurbishment.